Whether you are a high school student, a single parent, or you are already in the workforce, chances are there is a scholarship for you.

 Cape Fear Community College and the Cape Fear Community College Foundation are dedicated to helping our students succeed.
 Thanks to generous organizations and individuals, we are able to provide scholarships to support students’ academic needs.

 In addition to CFCC-sponsored scholarships, there are many organizations outside the college that offer scholarships.
-To find out more information about these scholarships and how to apply, click here .
+To find out more about these scholarships and how to apply, click the buttons below.

 How to Apply for a CFCC-Sponsored Scholarship

 Good news!
 You only need to complete one application for CFCC-sponsored scholarships.
 It is valid for the entire academic year.

 Scholarship applications are currently accepted twice per year: March 1- May 31, and October 1- November 30.

 Complete the admissions process

 As a part of this process, CFCC will mail you a status letter that will have instructions about establishing your myCFCC username and password on our website.
 Follow these instructions to set up your myCFCC account.
 You will need myCFCC credentials to access CFCC’s scholarship application.